This is . . .

 We at Cranbrook strive to practice law the way it is supposed to be practiced.
 Ideals, practicality, relationships; let us explore with you how your philosophies and ours complement each other.

-We put our rhetorical skills, founded on our idealism, into practice for every client need.
-You give us your case; we show you how wondrous it can be when we put your case to its highest benefit.
-And you ascend.
+We put our rhetorical and analytical skills, founded on our idealism, scholarship, and experience, into practice for every client need.

 This is . . .